 Four of a kind

-Also known as quads, four of a kind consists of four cards of the same rank (e.g. 4–4–4–4.)
+Also known as quads, four of a kind consists of four cards of the same value (e.g. 4–4–4–4).

 Straight flush

-A straight flush is five cards in sequence (a straight) in the same suit.
-This makes it a flush.
-An example of a straight flush is a hand with 2–3–4–5–6 of diamonds.
+A straight flush is five cards in sequence (a straight) of the same suit (a flush).
+This makes it a straight flush, such as 2–3–4–5–6 of diamonds.

 Royal flush

-A royal flush is 10–jack–queen–king–ace in the same suit.
-It’s the strongest of all Texas Hold’em poker hands, but the odds of drawing it are 1 in 64,767.
+A royal flush is 10–J–Q–K–A in the same suit.
+It’s the strongest of all Texas Hold’em poker hands, but it is rare.
 If you get this hand in a poker tournament, then you’ve truly struck gold.
-But don’t let a favorable hand stray you from your strategy, especially post flop.
-Keep the do’s and don’ts for playing strong hands post flop in mind at all times.
+But don’t let a favorable hand stray you from solid strategic play, especially post flop.
+Keep the do’s and don’ts for playing strong hands post flop in mind to maximize your winnings with a royal flush.

 How to find a winner when poker hands are the same